Folie à Deux (album): Release date change

-Initially, the album's release date was reported to be November 4, 2008—meaning that it would coincide with the 2008 presidential election.
-Fall Out Boy later announced on October 13, 2008, that the early November date was in doubt, citing concerns over the planned election day tie-in.
-The band was stressed out and worked very hard on a tight deadline to get the album out on November 4.
+Initially, the album's release date was reported to be November 4, 2008, coinciding with the 2008 presidential election.
+Fall Out Boy later announced on October 13 that the early November date was in doubt, citing concerns over the planned election day tie-in.
+The band was stressed out and hard on a tight deadline to get the album out on November 4.
 While on a promotional tour in Spain, the band realized that things were "spinning out of control", and, in a rushed-out statement, explained:

 Deciding to postpone the album release in a season in which artists like Britney Spears (Circus), Beyoncé (I Am...
 Sasha Fierce), Kanye West (808s & Heartbreak), and Guns N' Roses (Chinese Democracy) had already set release dates, the only one available was six weeks later than expected.
 The album was made available for streaming on December 8.
-It was soon announced that a new release date for Folie was December 16, 2008.
-Although December 16 was not an ideal date according to demographic marketing analysis, Stump said "we put our eight feet down [and] told our label it must come out this year."
+It was soon announced that a new release date for Folie was December 10, 2008.
+Although December 10 was not an ideal date according to demographic marketing analysis, Stump said "we put our eight feet down [and] told our label it must come out this year."